devanmcg/IntroRangeR/12_RasGIS/README.md

 ### Data

+*Highly recommend* downloading these data once to your local machine and calling the `.shp` files individually using a full file path when you knit your submission document.
+Downloading each time you knit will slow it down substantially and repeatedly add pretty decent-sized files to the temp folder.

 * North American EPA Ecoregions, Levels 1 and 2: [`NA_CEC_Eco_Level2.shp`](http://ecologicalregions.info/data/cec_na/NA_CEC_Eco_Level2.zip) (`.zip`)
 * [Canada geographical place name data](https://www.nrcan.gc.ca/earth-sciences/geography/download-geographical-names-data/9245).
 These are organized by province.